dspinellis/git-issue/README.md

 ### Portability and testing
 The `git-issue.sh` script has been tested on:
-Debian GNU/Linux, FreeBSD, Mac OS X, and Cygwin.
+Debian GNU/Linux, FreeBSD, macOS, and Cygwin.
 If you're running _git issue* on another system, run the `test.sh` script to verify its operation, and (please) update this file.